Can a landlord refuse pets?

 What if the tenancy agreement already bans pets?

-• You must not keep a pet without written permission.
+• You must not get one without written permission.

 Save time and hassle by selling your home with us